satria-research/go-clarch/README.md

 | Usecases             | /app/usecases      |
 | Entities             | /app/domain/entity |

+## 🧐 The Questions

+- Why placing all layer to one folder (app)?
+  Bcs using this infrastructure (clean architecture), we must highlight the 4 layer in folder and ensure the concept is clean (no other file or folder).

+- Why separate file interface, implementation in Usecase and Frameworks & Drivers layer ?
+  The concept come from [Bridge Design Pattern](https://refactoring.guru/design-patterns/bridge/go/example), in Usecase imagine u have 2 user (student and teacher) with same action but different behavior (bcs business rules), in Frameworks & Drivers imagine u must transition change the db from Postgres to Mongo.

 ## ⚡ Fiber Go

 We use fiber for routing and more, you can change whatever you like (echo, gin, chi, etc).